- 1 The World’s Playground (1870-1970)

 Eventually, the funding came through, and despite Morgan Stanley dropping out, construction resumed in 2011.
 In April 2012 Revel opened.
 When all was said and done it reportedly cost $2.4 billion to build.
 Within a year, however, the property was over $1 billion in debt and filed for bankruptcy.
 The organization was restructured and the property was renamed Revel Casino-Hotel.
 It even posted a monthly profit at one point, but it wasn’t enough and Revel declared bankruptcy for a second time.

 Revel closed in September 2014, a little over two years since it opened.
-Developer Glenn Straub came in to purchase the property later that month and has since changed the name to TEN with plans to reopen sometime in the first quarter of 2017.
+Developer Glenn Straub came in to purchase the property later that month and has since changed the name to TEN.
+The plan was to reopen the facility sometime in the first quarter of 2017, but that never came to fruition.
+In October 2017, there was speculation that the property was again sold, but Straub denies it.

 Two years after Revel shut its doors, Trump Taj Mahal did the same.
 Embroiled in a lengthy labor dispute, new owner Icahn Enterprises decided in October 2016 that shutting down was the only option.